weronikaduda/cloudx-java-azure-dev/content/modules/module-07/task.md

 **Consider providing the following screenshots as evidence of your task execution:**

 - Screenshots displaying the created Key Vault instance.
-- Screenshots illustrating the DB connection string stored as a secret in the Key Vault.
+- Screenshots illustrating the database url, username, and password (or connection string) stored as secrets in the Key Vault.
-- Screenshots showing the enabled managed identity for the App Service.
+- Screenshots showing the enabled managed identity for the App Services.
-- Screenshots highlighting the created Key Vault access policy for the App Service's managed identity.
+- Screenshots highlighting the created Key Vault access policy for the App Services' managed identity.
-- Screenshots revealing the unique secret URI associated with the stored database connection string.
+- Screenshots revealing the unique secret URIs associated with the stored database url, username, and password (or connection string).
 - Screenshots of the updated App Service application settings, which include the Azure Key Vault reference syntax.
-- Screenshots displaying your app's settings that reference the stored secret URI for secure database connection string access.
+- Screenshots displaying your apps' settings that reference the stored secret URIs for database url, username, and password (or connection string).
 - A screenshot showing the list of Azure resources that correspond to the diagram.

 <hr>